What are food allergens and how are they a risk to your business?

 What is the most common food allergy?

-The question 'what is the most common food allergy?' is frequently asked.
-However, it would also be wise to focus on what impact an allergic reaction could have on a consumer.
 Depending on the severity of the allergy, allergic reactions can range from rashes and swelling to breathing difficulties (anaphylaxis).
 Those with severe allergies usually carry around an EpiPen, containing adrenaline, to prevent extreme reactions occurring from accidental ingestion.

 For these reasons, adhering to the new legislation is essential in protecting the wellbeing of your business's consumers, along with your reputation.